 Then there are those movies you remember because of an event occurred that had nothing to do with the movie itself.
 Take for instance the time I was viewing the beautiful and breathtaking 2015 anime movie called, The Tale of the Princess Kaguya.
-In the middle of this film by director Isao Takahata I receive a text message from my younger brother asking about where to buy a home std test kit.
+In the middle of this film by director Isao Takahata I receive a text message from my younger brother asking about where to buy an easy home std test kit.
 Really!!
 I scrambled and looked at several sites online where they offered STD test kits that take only 15 minutes for results.
 With an accuracy between 95%-99%, depending upon the kit for a specific STD, I suggested it was one way to go.
 Why not just go to a clinic or doctor, I asked.
 Privacy, privacy was the response.
 Well, you will have to go to a doctor if the results are positive or symptoms persist< I replied.
 Use condoms, for goodness sake.
 Fortunately, before I freaked out, I learned that was getting the information for one of his friends, who it turned out did not have an STD.
 But it certainly shook my happy little evening until everything was sorted out.
 In fact I was so distracted, initially, I had watched The Tale of the Princess Kaguya the following night as well.
 I found it to be a hauntingly mesmeric masterpiece that creeps beneath the skin and truly transports the viewer into an enchanting world of myth and magic.
 Now that I have distinctly digressed some what, let's get going and explore some more of my favorite films.

 Love this movie, and it’s not only because I was professional dancer in my youth.
 This is one of Baz Lurhmann’s earlier films, and it’s got it all: humor, romance, and dance all sprinkled with a slightly off-kilter campy tone, which never overwhelms the proceedings.
 The film’s acting is wonderful, and its editing and direction are simply superb.
 And the dance sequences are just plain fun!
 There is really nothing better!